Voilett-Roze/asus/Iptables-tips.md

 ### Configure a port forward with brute force detection

-The following nat-start script will create a port forward that will only forward connections if there is no more than a set number of attempts within a period if time.
+The following nat-start script will create a port forward that will only forward connections if there is no more than a set number of attempts within a period of time.
 This example will forward SSH to an internal server sitting on 192.168.1.100, limiting connection attempts at 5 per period of 60 seconds:

 ```
 #!/bin/sh